leixu2046/windows-ai-foundry-workshop/demo-app/demo-guides/03-TextSummarization.md

 - Work with more complex prompts and formatting

 ---
-**🎓 Lab Complete!** You've successfully implemented AI-powered text summarization using Windows AI Platform language models.
+**✅ Module Complete!** You've successfully implemented robust AI text summarization using Windows AI APIs language models for enterprise deployment.